withastro/docs/src/pages/en/guides/deploy/aws.md

 ### S3 Bucket

 S3 is the starting point of any application.
-It is where your proyect files and other assets are stored.
-S3 charges for file storage and number requests.
+It is where your project files and other assets are stored.
+S3 charges for file storage and number of requests.
 You can find more information about S3 in the [AWS documentation](https://aws.amazon.com/s3/).

 1. Create an S3 bucket with your project's name.